jose-ibanez/CocoaPodsExample/README.md

     [sudo] gem install cocoapods

 The `sudo` prefix may not be necessary, depending on your system.
 This may take a while as it downloads the required Ruby packages to your machine.

-*NOTE: CocoaPods version 0.9.0 may require a newer version of Ruby than comes installed with Lion.
-I'll update this guide when I have more information.*

 ###Build and Run